osohq/oso/docs/content/python/new-roles/examples.md

 considered a parent of a repository if it is assigned to the repository's `org` field.

-When Oso evalutes the policy, it uses the `org` relationship defined on our model:
+When Oso evaluates the policy, it uses the `org` relationship defined on our model:

 {{< literalInclude